cyberphone/doc/payments/dual-mode-open-banking-api.md

 In the new mode (as recognized by \#1) OAuth2 authorization normally only happens during enrollment of virtual cards.
-To enable `access_token` upgrades without friction, virtual cards are not minted with built-in access token information but rather hold card identifiers (like serial number), which in turn is linked to a table holding the current `access_token`.
+To enable `access_token` upgrades without friction, virtual cards are not minted with built-in access token information but rather hold card identifiers (like serial number), which in turn are linked to a table holding the current `access_token`.
 This link requires some kind of *user identity token* to function.
 This token **MUST** adhere to the follwing rules:
 - Be static over the period the user is associated with the bank